uwishemajustine/github-search/README.md

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.
 ## Description
-Github Finder is a web application that uses the GitHub API to perform searches on GitHub and display the results to the user.
+Github Search is a web application that uses the GitHub API to perform searches on GitHub and display the results to the user.

 ## Technologies Used
 HTML